 can lack of sleep cause hair loss

 We all know that sleep is important for our overall well-being, but do you know that lack of sleep can cause hair loss, too?
+Yes, you heard it right: sleep deprivation can lead to hair loss.
 Sleep is more than rest; it’s crucial for overall well-being, affecting various aspects of our health, including the condition of our hair.
-The relationship between sleep and hair loss is a topic that intertwines the significance of quality sleep with the health of our locks.
-In this article, we will explore the connection between lack of sleep and hair loss, highlighting how the quality and duration of our sleep can impact the health and appearance of our precious locks.

 The sleep cycle comprises various phases, including rapid eye movement (REM) and non-REM stages.
 These stages play a pivotal role in allowing our bodies to recuperate, repair, and regenerate.
 Deep sleep, particularly, is vital for the release of growth hormones and overall bodily functions, including hair growth.